-- Wherever practical and feasible, new park developments will use existing facilities and structures. - Park development will be limited to essential facilities and services and designed to minimize environmental, aesthetic, and visual impacts. - New park development will be subject to detailed site plans, will consider impacts on natural and cultural values, and will incorporate appropriate buffer zones.
+- Wherever practical and feasible, and in keeping with park objectives, new park developments will use current facilities and structures and existing disturbed areas. - Park development will be limited to facilities and services which meet the basic needs of park visitors (e.g. access, first aid, shelter, emergency phone, potable water, toilets, orientation information), and complement and enhance park objectives (outdoor education centre, interpretive signage, limited camping).
+These facilities and services will be designed to minimize environmental, aesthetic, and visual impacts. - New park development will be subject to detailed site plans, consider impacts on natural and cultural values, incorporate appropriate buffer zones, and will complement and enhance park objectives.